SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/orchestrator_architecture.md

 -   **Logging:** Comprehensive logging provides a clear audit trail of the script's execution.
 -   **Dry-Run Mode:** A `--dry-run` flag allows for safe validation of the configuration and script logic without making any actual changes to the system.

+## Dual-Mode Operation

+The orchestrator now operates in two primary modes:

+-   **Hypervisor Setup (`--setup-hypervisor`)**: This mode is responsible for the initial configuration of the Proxmox host itself.
+It reads its configuration from `hypervisor_config.json` and executes a series of modular scripts to set up storage, networking, users, and other system-level features.
+-   **LXC Provisioning**: This is the original mode of operation, which focuses on creating and configuring LXC containers based on definitions in `phoenix_lxc_configs.json`.

+This unified approach allows the `phoenix_orchestrator.sh` script to be the single entry point for the entire lifecycle of the hypervisor and its containers.

 ## The State Machine

 The state of each container is stored in `/var/lib/phoenix_hypervisor/state/<CTID>.state`.
 The script transitions the container through the following states: